 Schulich Leader Scholarships are Canada’s most coveted undergraduate STEM scholarships.
-Up to one hundred are awarded to entrepreneurial-minded high school graduates enrolling in a Science, Technology, Engineering or Math program at 20 partner universities across Canada.
-Half are valued at $100,000 for engineering scholarships and half are valued at $80,000* for science and math scholarships.
+One hundred are awarded to entrepreneurial-minded high school graduates enrolling in a Science, Technology, Engineering or Math program at 20 partner universities across Canada.
+Half are valued at $120,000 for engineering scholarships and half are valued at $100,000* for science and math scholarships.
 Every high school in Canada can nominate one graduating student each year to apply for the scholarship.

-“A hundred years from now, it will not matter what your bank account was, the sort of house you lived in, or the kind of car you drove, but the world may be different because you were important in the life of a young person.”— Forest Witcraft
+“A hundred years from now, it will not matter what your bank account was, the sort of house you lived in, or the kind of car you drove, but the world may be different because you were important in the life of a young person.”

 Mr. Schulich is among Canada’s greatest philanthropists to date, having donated in excess of $350 million to various causes.
 His philanthropic efforts are largely focused on education and health care centres across Canada and Israel.

 • York University: Schulich School of Business (Toronto, ON)

 • Sunnybrook Hospital: Schulich Heart Centre (Toronto, ON)

 • Western University: Schulich School of Medicine & Dentistry (London, ON)